Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 IRCC has also now announced the chances of receiving an invitation in the next round for many countries.

 At the moment, almost all IEC programs show “Excellent” chances of receiving an invitation.
-The exceptions are the following programs, which currently have lower chances:
+The exceptions are the following programs, which currently have very low chances:

-Remember: IEC is not a first-come, first-served program, entering the pool early allows you to participate in more invitation rounds, increasing your chances of receiving an invitation.
+Remember: IEC is not a first-come, first-served program.
+Entering the pool early allows you to participate in more invitation rounds, increasing your chances of receiving an invitation.
 So, don’t let the number of people in the pool already put you off submitting your profile.
-If anything, it’s more important than ever to get into the IEC pool early.

 Here’s the data from the most recent IRCC update.
 To check your country’s odds for receiving an invitation, check out our IEC tracker.